Lyes-B/Series-of-Leibniz-for-find-PI/README.md

 This program is the simple implementation in C language of the famous Series of Leibniz to find PI.
 For use this program you need a IDE or C compiler, you can use your own number of iteration and you can make all modification that you want.
-Just you must mention my name in your source code.
+You just must mention my name in your source code.

 L.B